Heritage

 The ‘Renaissance and Renewal’ is built on the park’s ‘living heritage’ to protect it for future generations.

-Central Bedfordshire Council’s Countryside Access team have a site management plan including maintaining wildlife and increasing biodiversity of the site.
-As part of the natural seasonal cycle, annual conservation management and maintenance activities include both mowing the meadow and scrub clearance.
-In the woodland areas a constant balance is managed: between opening up the tree canopy to benefit the people, flora and fauna below, and maintaining cover for resident and migratory birds.
-The diversity of landscape habitats are a heritage feature of the site and will be enhanced and protected.
-During the project, consultant ecologists and landscape and heritage specialists, have undertaken habitat mapping, landscape surveys, and breeding bird and bat surveys.
-Wildlife in the park will be protected and accommodated, whilst landscape heritage features have been identified, restored, explained and interpreted for future generations.
-The project involved both tree felling and tree planting, but only in order to open up historic sight-lines and to protect certain species from disease.
+A site management plan includes maintaining wildlife and increasing the site's biodiversity.
+During the natural seasonal cycle, annual conservation management and maintenance activities include mowing the meadow and scrub clearance.
+A constant balance is managed in the woodland areas: opening up the tree canopy to benefit the people, flora and fauna below and maintaining cover for resident and migratory birds.
+The diversity of landscape habitats is a heritage feature of the site and will be enhanced and protected.
+During the project, consultant ecologists and landscape and heritage specialists have undertaken habitat mapping, landscape surveys, and breeding bird and bat surveys.
+Wildlife in the park will be protected and accommodated whilst landscape heritage features have been identified, restored, explained and interpreted for future generations.
+The project involved tree felling and planting, but only to open up historic sightlines and protect certain species from disease.

 The Renaissance and Renewal Project was delivered in partnership with a number of organisations: